Stones Are Burning

-Thomas Merton had quite the life ranging from agnostic to priest.
+Thomas Merton had quite the wide-ranging life from agnostic to priest.
 His background covered a lot of physical ground as well from France to New York, to England, Rome and Thailand.

-He asks how a man can be still and listen to all things burning.
-Indeed, how can we be still?
+Merton asks how a man can be still and listen to all things burning.

 We are numbed to the point of deafness by the never-ending noise of this planet.

-The man-made, high-level cacophony created by every type of machinery known-to-man has a vibration that is entirely out of balance with nature and our natural rhythms.
-Unbeknownst to us, we slowly slip into madness, all the while insisting it is "normal."
+The man-made cacophony created by every type of machinery known-to-man is out of balance with nature and our natural rhythms.
+We keep slipping away from anything that is natural, all the while insisting it is "normal."

-To hear the burning, you have to listen carefully.
+To hear the burning, you have to listen with care.

 Students of The Radiance Technique® (TRT®) can meditate with this poem.
-Those who have studied The Second Degree of The Radiance Technique® can direct energy to the poet, Thomas Merton, the poet himself.
-What were the meanings behind his words?
+Those who have studied The Second Degree of The Radiance Technique® can direct energy to the poet, Thomas Merton, the poet himself to explore the meaning behind his words.